 In September 2007, Kelly and Kate’s ministry started out slowly, and with challenges, due to closed campuses and distrust from some of the local leadership of other organizations.

 However, over the past 2 years, Kelly and Kate’s faithfulness and perseverance are bearing fruit.
 Relationships have grown through the influx of spiritually-interested freshmen -- people like Neil.
 "Now there are more students to mentor than staff members have time for," says Kelly.
-He and his wife are the only two Campus Crusade staff members in Ireland who focus on college students.
+He and his wife are the only two Cru staff members in Ireland who focus on college students.

 When Neil learned that Kelly was mentoring his friend Matthew, and talking with others about a relationship with Christ, he wanted to do the same.